kevgo/text-runner/documentation/how-it-works.md

-There are no limitations on how the Markdown must look like, TextRunner can read and understand (with your help) any Markdown file and for example:
+There are no limitations on how the Markdown must look like, TextRunner can read and understand (with your help) any Markdown structure including
-- execute source code in your documentation
+- fenced code blocks
-- execute shell commands
-- diff images in the documentation against actual screen output
+- embedded images
-- gather complex data from tables, bullet point lists, as well as plain text in any human language and use it in tests
+- complex data in tables, bullet point lists, as well as plain text in any human language

 To make a part of any Markdown file actionable by TextRunner, wrap it in an `<a>` tag with class `tr_[action name]`.